NicoleJackson89/pp1-dream-wedding/README.md

 ### Forking the GitHub repository

-Forking a GitHub repository will allow you to make a copy of the repository, changes can be tehn be made that will not affect the origional repository.
-This is useful for proposed changes, ideas or fixes to an origional repository.
+Forking a GitHub repository will allow you to make a copy of the repository, changes can be then be made that will not affect the original repository.
+This is useful for proposed changes, ideas or fixes to an original repository.

 1. Login to GitHub
 2. Click the repository you wish to fork (Top left corner)